-Initiative 1.1 - The Board of Commissioners approved in FY 2020 a capital project for a new facility for the Fayette County Health Department with an initial county contribution of \$2.0 million.
+Initiative 1.1 - The Board of Commissioners approved a capital project for a new facility for the Fayette County Health Department with an initial county contribution of \$2.0 million.
 In FY 2021 the BOC approved to use ARPA proceeds of \$3.5 million and a contribution of \$1.0 million from the Health Department as funding for the new facility.
-Total funding of \$6.5 million is currently in place for the new building.
+Total funding of \$10.0 million is currently in place for the new building.
 The new building will allow for the improvement and expansion of health services for the citizens.